When a science-based couples therapist is assessing a new couple, it’s crucial to ascertain whether their problems are solvable or perpetual.

 Their brain constructed this introject so that they can better protect themselves from our worst self.
 And the best way to do that is to do more of what calms us down…even if it infuriates our life-partner.

 So how do we manage this 69% that will not change?

 Give each other more latitude.
-Expand your comfort zone, but establish healthy boundaries as well.
+Expand your comfort zone but establish healthy boundaries as well.
 Stop arguing about these unsolvable nervous system differences.
 There are no “right” or “wrong” ways of being in the world.
-Accept that these essentially harmless differences are your particular perpetual marital problems,…and that’s it’s ok.
+Accept that these mostly harmless differences are your particular perpetual marital problems,…and that’s it’s ok.